kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - Good default option
 #### Locks
 - There maybe times when you have to work with locks in more complex ways, perhaps acquiring and releasing a series of locks in a nested or hand over hand manner. which is not possible with synchronized statement.
-- Provide more flexibility to impelmen
+- Provide more flexibility to be acquired and released in different scopes and to be acquired and released in any order.
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxMDY3NDExMyw3MDk2OTY3NjMsLTE4MT
-g4MjM1MTksLTE4NzUyODc2MjgsNzczMDQ3NTE1LDIxMDQ1NjE5
-OTUsMTM0NTgzMDAwMSwyMTIyOTg5ODM2LC0xNDAwODExOTU1LC
-0xMzQxNzc3MzY5LC0xNTQxODMzODcyXX0=
+eyJoaXN0b3J5IjpbNDMyMDc5MzUsNzA5Njk2NzYzLC0xODE4OD
+IzNTE5LC0xODc1Mjg3NjI4LDc3MzA0NzUxNSwyMTA0NTYxOTk1
+LDEzNDU4MzAwMDEsMjEyMjk4OTgzNiwtMTQwMDgxMTk1NSwtMT
+M0MTc3NzM2OSwtMTU0MTgzMzg3Ml19
 -->